-While some cases of JFT will result in permanent vision loss, Dr. Parvus can provide successful treatment if blood and fluid are still present at the time of diagnosis.
-Dr. Parvus can administer an injection of anti-VEGF medication into your eye, or provide laser treatment directly to your retina.
+While some cases of JFT will result in permanent vision loss, Dr. Brown can provide successful treatment if blood and fluid are still present at the time of diagnosis.
+Dr. Brown can administer an injection of anti-VEGF medication into your eye, or provide laser treatment directly to your retina.

 Each patient is unique, and Dr. Brown will work directly with you to determine the treatment plan that suits your needs best.